 UPPS No. 05.04.04

-Issue No. 4
+Issue No. 6

-Effective Date: 11/09/2015
+Effective Date: 1/09/2020

-Next Review Date: 5/01/2017 (E2Y)
+Next Review Date: 5/01/2022 (E2Y)

 In addition, it enforces those procedures equitably and provides a centralized point of management.

-Security Alarm Systems – systems commonly referred to as “burglar alarms” and generally consist of door contacts, motion sensors, and glass breakage sensors that, when violated in some manner, signal a control panel to activate an on-site audible signal and registers at the University Police Department (UPD) Central Monitoring Station.
+Security Alarm Systems – systems commonly referred to as burglar alarms and generally consist of door contacts, motion sensors, and glass breakage sensors that, when violated in some manner, signal a control panel to activate an on-site audible signal and sends notice to the third-party central monitoring station.

-The director of UPD, or designee, the Access Services supervisor, the manager of Operations and Energy, and the appropriate vice president or provost must approve security alarm systems and devices prior to purchase and installation.
-Purchasers must submit the written approval to the Office of Procurement and Strategic Sourcing with the purchase order request.
+The director of the University Police Department (UPD), or designee, the Emergency Management Coordinator, the appropriate vice president, and the provost and vice president for Academic Affairs (VPAA) must approve security alarm systems prior to purchase and installation.
+Purchasers must submit the written approval to the office of Procurement and Strategic Sourcing with the purchase order request.

-The director of UPD, or designee, the Access Services supervisor, and the appropriate vice president or provost must approve applications designed for personal safety purposes prior to purchase and installation.
-In new structure planning, the director of UPD, or designee, the Access Services supervisor, and the appropriate vice president or provost must approve security alarm systems prior to final construction plan approval.
-The Office of Procurement and Strategic Sourcing must receive written approval with the purchase order request.
+The director of UPD, or designee, the appropriate vice president, and the provost and VPAA must approve all Request for Security Devices forms designed for personal safety purposes prior to purchase and installation.
+In new structure planning, the director of UPD, or designee, the Emergency Management coordinator, the appropriate vice president, and the provost and VPAA shall approve security alarm systems prior to final construction plan approval.
+Written approval from the director of UPD, or designee, the Emergency Management coordinator, the appropriate vice president, and the provost and VPAA shall be provided with the purchase order request.

-PROCEDURE FOR REQUESTING NEW INSTALLATION
+PROCEDURES FOR REQUESTING NEW INSTALLATION

 Request of System

-Persons desiring a security alarm system should complete a Request for Security Devices form.
+Departments desiring a security alarm system should complete a Request for Security Devices form.

-The director of UPD, or designee, and the Access Services supervisor will determine the most effective system to accomplish their objectives.
+The security systems contractor will determine the most effective system to accomplish their objectives.

-Security Alarm Specifications
+Security Alarm Communications Specifications

-After installation of a monitored alarm system, the department will provide UPD with account information for the payment of monthly monitoring fees.
+After installation of a monitored alarm system, the department will provide UPD with account information for the payment of monthly fees.

 REVIEW AND VALIDATION PROCEDURES